emilyeidam/icesat-2_kdph/README.md

 These files were created in support of a manuscript submitted for review in November 2023:
 Eidam, E., Bisson, K., Wang, C., Walker, C., Gibbons, A. In review.
 ICESat-2 and ocean particulates: Building a roadmap for calculating Kd from space-based lidar photon profiles.

+February 2024 additions:
+- example_guassfit.m
+- apir_nc_example.mat
+The .m file provides an example (using photon data in apir_nc_example.mat) of how to use the built-in Matlab "fit" function (with "gauss4" option) to decompose the binned photon data into afterpulse peaks, impulse response peak, and residual decay curve.
+As noted in the manuscript, this method is NOT recommended for various reasons including potential misalignment with data from other sites.
+It should also be noted that the example data used here (from North Carolina; see notes in .m file) isn't necessarily the "best" idealized dataset for representing the afterpulses and impulse response.
+ICESat-2 project personnel have used data from salt flats in Bolivia, but these were not available at the time this code was developed because the OpenAltimetry platform was being migrated to a new system and track lines were not loading.